 In an information-rich context, seeking transformation through communication, not just transfer of information, can be a challenge.
 Add to that the ancient text we want to share, and the question is: how can we take ancient words into the modern world and have them impact people’s hearts?

-This unit gives students practical experience preparing and delivering sermons, but more than that, it gives them the opportunity to learn how to make the Bible come alive to people.
-In this unit, you will explore the nature and purpose of preaching, the identity and calling of the preacher, theological and pastoral issues in preaching, as well as the methods and techniques of public speaking.
+This subject gives students practical experience preparing and delivering sermons, but more than that, it gives them the opportunity to learn how to make the Bible come alive to people.
+In this subject, you will explore the nature and purpose of preaching, the identity and calling of the preacher, theological and pastoral issues in preaching, as well as the methods and techniques of public speaking.

-Students will have three to four opportunities to preach and receive feedback from peers and as well as from an experienced preacher.
+Students will have three to four opportunities to preach and receive feedback from peers as well as from an experienced preacher.
 They also have the opportunity to ask questions and develop strategies for sermon preparation.

-As students learn to be themselves before God and the people they’re speaking to, they grow in their trust of God, not just in their public speaking skills.
-This is a vital unit for anyone wanting to learn how to better communicate God’s word.
+As students learn to be themselves before God and the people they are addressing, they grow in their trust of God, not just in their public speaking skills.
+This is a vital subject for anyone wanting to learn how to better communicate God’s word.